We all benefit from natural resources in our region

-Whether it is fishing, four-wheel driving on the weekends, living on the land, working in the forest industry, cooking with local produce or simply enjoying the beautiful landscape, the condition of our natural resources underpins our lifestyle.
+Whether it is fishing, farming, enjoying our beaches, living on the land or in our regional centres, working in the forest industry, cooking with local produce or simply enjoying the beautiful landscape, the condition of our natural resources underpins our lifestyle..

 Our natural resources benefit everyone, which is why we contribute to a natural resources management (NRM) levy.

-There are two types of levy.
+Levies are one way the South East NRM Board funds management across the region’s landscapes.
+There are two levies: land and water, which contribute about 75% of the Boards annual funding.
 All ratepayers will see an amount on their council rates notice that contributes directly to managing natural resources.
-This is known as the NRM land levy and local councils collect this on behalf of the South East (SE) NRM Board.
+This is the NRM land levy and local councils collect this on behalf of the Board.

 Those who have a water allocation for irrigation or industrial use will also pay a water levy, through a separate notice.
 If you do not have a water licence, you do not pay this levy.